It depends on the use case

 The more you automate, the less time you spend on work.

-The world is clearly going in the direction of easily-built, centralized automations that can save you time bit by bit as you identify bottlenecks and repetitive tasks in your day-to-day life.
+The world is clearly going in the direction of easily-built, centralized automation that can save you time bit by bit as you identify bottlenecks and repetitive tasks in your day-to-day life.

 Because it’s convenient.